-St. Louis County Voting Equipment is simple, accurate, and secure touch
+St. Louis County Voting Equipment is simple, accurate, and secure.
+We offer both Touch-screen and Optical-scan.

 - Know how to properly use your voting equipment and cast your ballot